int128/instagit/README.md

 ### Caveat

-The server provides Git HTTP access without any authentication.
+The server provides read-only access without any authentication.
+It does not provide write access currently.

+## To Do

+* [ ] Provides write access with an authentication
+* [ ] Friendly Web interface

 ## Contribution